 A fourth problem arises when the summed daily production estimates for marked hatchery smolts do not tally with the number of marked smolts released.
 In some case, these discrepancies suggest that fewer marked fish are moving downstream past the trap site than were originally released.
 This problem can be overcome by assuming that a number of marked hatchery fish die (or else decide to outmigrate as yearlings the following year).
 Skalski (1998) suggested that survival of marked hatchery smolts in the Snake River remained relatively constant throughout the outmigration period.
 Consequently, a constant daily survival rate may be a reasonable solution, although it is likely that survival would also depend on fluctuations in the environmental conditions experienced by the smolts.
 However, if the summed daily production estimates exceed the known size of the release group then we are left with a major headache.
 The only solution to this problem is to scale all the daily estimates down so that their sum matches the size of the known hatchery release.
-This problem does not arise every year, but it is the case in 2005.
+This problem does not arise every year, but it is the case in 2006.
+However, the advent of nearly 100% mark allows us to adjust for this bias and avoid the issue altogether.

-In 2005 several groups of ad-clipped Chinook smolts from Kendall Hatchery were released into the Nooksack River (Table I).
-The first group (54,500 smolts) was released on April 14.
-The last group (also 54,500 smolts) was released on May 26.
+In 2006 several groups of ad-clipped Chinook smolts from Kendall Hatchery were released into the Nooksack River (Table I).
+The first group (52,911 smolts) was released on April 14.
+The last group (61,318 smolts) was released on June 1.

-The first marked smolts (n=50) were caught at the screw trap during the day on April 15 (see Appendix A).
-No sampling was done on April 16, but no further marked smolts were caught during sampling over 5 consecutive days of sampling from April 17th to 21st.
-Only one other marked smolt was caught prior to the second release of 59,500 smolts on May 1st.
-In the week following the second release, only 19 smolts were caught despite a daily sampling regimen.
-Clearly, only a small fraction of the fish released in the early two groups left the river very soon after their liberty.
+The first marked smolts (n=5) were caught at the screw trap during the day on April 15 (see Appendix A).
+Figures 4 and5 show that only a small fraction of the fish released in the early group left the river very soon after their liberty.

-The last marked smolt (n=1) was caught at the trap site on July 13th which was 49 days after the last release of hatchery smolts Assuming that this smolt represents the last outmigrating hatchery fish, this suggests that the maximum residence time observed may be as high as 49 - 91 days (depending on which group this fish originally came from).
+The last marked smolt (n=1) was caught at the trap site on July 14th which was 43 days after the last release of hatchery smolts and 91 days after the first release.
+Assuming that this smolt represents the last outmigrating hatchery fish, this suggests that the maximum residence time observed may be as high as 43 - 91 days (depending on which group this fish originally came from).